 These changes render much less attractive the strategy, commonly used hitherto by people of non-UK domicile, of effectively shifting the situs of the property for IHT purposes by owning it via a non-UK registered company.
 The straightforward alternative of simply insuring against the UK liability should not be lightly discarded.

 The government has proposed changes to be applied from April 2017 whereby all UK residential properties will be within the scope of UK Inheritance Tax, regardless of whether they are owned by a UK person or through an offshore structure.
-These changes were due to have commenced by April 2017, but were postponed because of the UK 2017 General Election.
-It is expected that they will be introduced after the election, and probably backdated to April 2017.
+The combination of the ATED regime and the Inheritance Tax changes means that in future it may less attractive to hold UK residential property for own occupation through a company.

 Now is the time to think ahead and plan strategically for these changes – so if they are set to impact you, or you know someone who will be affected, get in touch with us and we’ll do the rest.

 For more information or help from one of our property tax specialists, please contact us using the enquiry form below.